-Please describe the entrance you will use upon returning home.
+Please describe the entrance you will use upon returning home? what type of chair will you mainly sit in when you return home?
+If there are steps on that entrance, how many steps up/down?
+Have you had your walker fitted?
+On that entrance, are there handrails? □ Left □ Right □ Both Do you know how to adjust your walker yourself?
+On your main living level are there any unique Do you have your appropriate durable medical equipment?
 What is the height of your bed?
-Do you have your appropriate durable medical equipment?
-If there are steps to that entrance, how many steps up/down?
-At that entrance, are there handrails? □ Left □ Right □ Both Can our PT/OT Team help you with anything else in order to prepare you for your return home?
-On your main living level are there any unique challenges?
+Can our PT/OT Team help you with anything else in order to prepare you for your return home?